Mayonnaisu/manga-image-translator/README.md

 >
 > **To check your quota:**
 > 1. Visit https://aistudio.google.com/app/usage
-> 2. Make sure you are on the right project.
+> 2. Make sure you are on the right account & project.
 > 2. Click "Open in Cloud Console" on the bottom.
 > 3. Scroll down > Click "Quotas & System Limits".
 > 4. Scroll down > You will see your model quota usage on the top result.
 If you don't see it, use Filter to search it.